 The city of Newport in Rhode Island is known for its sandy white beaches, sailing and Gilded Age mansions, as well as its proximity to Martha’s Vineyard and Nantucket.
 This cosmopolitan city has so much to offer in any season – great restaurants and cafes, boutique shops and lots of accommodation options for any budget.

-Newport’s New England charm, its harbour and mansions attract thousands of visitors each year, so winter is actually a nice quiet time to visit.
+Newport’s New England charm, its harbor, and its mansions attract thousands of visitors each year, so winter is a nice, quiet time to visit.
 Popular activities in Newport include walking along Cliff Walk, visiting the Gilded Age mansions, wine tasting at one of the Newport Vineyards, going out on a seal-watching tour, or taking part in the Newport Winter Festival.

 If you’re a history buff or you appreciate museums, then the Touro Synagogue (the country’s oldest synagogue), the National Museum of American Illustration and the International Tennis Hall of Fame museum should keep you busy.
 The Thames Glassblowing Studio is another popular favorite.

 If you’re looking for a unique dining experience the White Horse Tavern, the country’s oldest tavern, is nearby.

-Winters in New England can be very cold, rainy and experience heavy snowfall.
+Winters in New England can be very cold and rainy, and frequently experiences heavy snowfall.
 So here’s an essential list of things to take along during your getaway:

 - Winter jacket